gama-group/gama-backend/README.md

 If it's running in production, set the local variable to:

     TYPEORM_ENTITIES = dist/models/*.js
+    PORT = // Where express will run.
+By default is 3333 BCRYPT_SALT_ROUNDS = // How many iterations are used to generate the salt JWT_SECRET_KEY = // Secrect key for JWT

+The existing routes for CRUD operations:
 # Contractors' Routes

 # `/login` POST method